Optimizing Clinical Trials In Chronic Disease

 - What are the critical elements for implementation?
 What makes trials reproducible by other researchers and implementable (i.e., useful) in clinical practice?
 How can those trials be done on time, effectively, efficiently, and affordably and be informative?

 - Is it a mandate that clinical trials be generalizable and implementable?

-- Discuss what trial success means to various stakeholders in the context of the trial phase (patients, investigators, payors, trial sponsors, and all health care professionals involved).
+- Discuss what trial success means to various stakeholders in the context of the trial phase (patients, investigators, payors, trial sponsor, all health care professionals involved).

-- Ideas for how to solicit ways to disseminate and share best practices and tools for clinical trials, expanding from U01s to R01s, including R01 small clinical trials funding announcement (PA-20-183, grants.nih.gov/grants/guide/pa-files/pa-20-183.html), to improve clinical trial preparation and chances for success.
-Examples include the Clinical and Translational Science Awards (CTSA), National Center for Advancing Translational Sciences, Collaboratory, Trial Innovation Network, Recruitment Innovation Centers, and ENACT (Evolve to Next-Gen ACT; a federated system to ask queries across the entire CTSA network), as well as such strategies as specifying and longitudinally monitoring detailed processes in both intervention and control.
+- Ideas for how to solicit ways to disseminate and share best practices and tools for clinical trials, expanding from U01s to R01s, including R01 small clinical trials funding announcement (PA-20-183, grants.nih.gov/grants/guide/pa-files/pa-20-183.html), which expires 8 May, 2024, to improve clinical trial preparation and chances for success.
+Examples include the Clinical and Translational Science Awards (CTSA), National Center for Advancing Translational Sciences, Collaboratory, Trial Innovation Network, Recruitment Innovation Centers, and ENACT (Evolve to Next-Gen ACT; a federated system to ask queries across the entire CTSA network), TIN (Trial Innovation Network, https://trialinnovationnetwork.org/ ),as well as such strategies as specifying and longitudinally monitoring detailed processes in both intervention and control.
 This could also include modeling the impact of various inclusion/exclusion criteria before submitting application.
 Export practices and models of both patient engagement and research coordinator engagement from consortia.